-The ESG performance of an issuer is evaluated against a combination of environmental, social and governance factors which include but are not limited to:
+A positive screening using a selectivity approach.
+This involves evaluation of Environmental, Social, and Governance (ESG) performance of an issuer against a combination of environmental, social and governance factors which include but not limited to:

-- Environmental: energy efficiency, reduction of emissions of greenhouse gases (GHG), treatment of waste

-- Social: respect of human rights and workers' rights, human resources management (workers' health and safety, diversity) - Governance: Board of Directors independence, managers' remuneration, respect of minority shareholders rights
+- Environmental: energy efficiency, reduction of emissions of greenhouse gases, treatment of waste - Social: respect of human rights and workers' rights, human resources management (workers' health and safety, diversity) - Governance: Board of Directors independence, managers'remuneration, respect of minority shareholders rights

-The exclusion criteria are applied with regard to issuers that are in violation of international norms and convention, or operate in sensitive sectors as defined by the Responsible Business Conduct Policy (RBC Policy).
+A negative screening applying exclusion criteria with regard to issuers that are in violation of international norms and convention, such as the UN Nations Global Compact principles and OECD Guidelines for Multinational Enterprises, or operate in sensitive sectors as defined by the Responsible Business Conduct Policy) RBC policy.

-Furthermore, the investment manager promotes better environmental and social outcomes through engagement with issuers and the exercise of voting rights according to the Stewardship policy, where applicable.
+Furthermore, the investment manager promotes better environmental and social outcomes through engagement with issuers and the exercise of voting rights, according to the Stewardship policy, where applicable.